Town loses 'heart' after iconic plane removed for repairs

 “But, we didn’t have a clue what to do with it for three years [until after] we bought the Mangaweka service station... every time we went past the airfield and saw it, we laughed.”

-The DC-3 was built in 1945, and its first owners were the Royal New Zealand Air Force.
+The DC-3 was built in 1945, and its first owners was the Royal New Zealand Air Force.

 It was handed over to the country’s first national domestic airline, National Airways Corporation, two years later.